unhammer/apa6th/README.md

 * APA 6th merged all those headings alternatives into one, so really the default should be FiveLevelHeading and the other alternatives should be removed.
+* apacite.bst should not output articleurl-block if articleurl is empty (doi-function)